AdobeDocs/experience-platform.de-DE/help/sources/tutorials/ui/create/databases/synapse-analytics.md

 # Create a [!DNL Azure Synapse Analytics] source connector in the UI

 >[!NOTE]
-> Der [!DNL Azure Synapse Analytics] Anschluss befindet sich in der Betaphase.
-Weitere Informationen zur Verwendung von Beta-gekennzeichneten Connectors finden Sie in der Übersicht [zu den](../../../../home.md#terms-and-conditions) Quellen.
+> The [!DNL Azure Synapse Analytics] connector is in beta.
+See the [Sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled connectors.

-Quellschnittstellen in Adobe Experience Platform bieten die Möglichkeit, extern beschaffte Daten planmäßig zu erfassen.
-In diesem Lernprogramm werden Schritte zum Erstellen eines [!DNL Azure Synapse Analytics] (im Folgenden &quot;[!DNL Synapse]&quot;) Quell-Connectors mithilfe der [!DNL Platform] Benutzeroberfläche beschrieben.
+Die Source Connectors in Adobe Experience Platform bieten die Möglichkeit, extern beschaffte Daten planmäßig zu erfassen.
+This tutorial provides steps for creating a [!DNL Azure Synapse Analytics] (hereinafter referred to as &quot;[!DNL Synapse]&quot;) source connector using the [!DNL Platform] user interface.

 ## Erste Schritte